As part of our Faces of Courage Series, we are featuring a patient of the month on the 13th of each month.

 - Patient has a GIST/PRiME account

-- Patient must agree to provide consent to share his/her story to our GIST community
+- Patient must agree to provide consent to share his/her story to our GIST community on our website and social media

 Interested?
 Contact Denisse Montoya, LRG Patient Registry Director for more information: firstname.lastname@example.org